mootutu/mootutu.github.io/learning/minimind/part2.md

 \text{corr_dim} = \min \left\{ i \mid \frac{2\pi}{\text{freqs}[i]} > \text{original_max} \right\}
 $$

+Here, $\text{corr_dim}$ (correction dimension) represents the first dimension index that has not undergone phase repetition within the training context length, serving as a boundary between high-frequency (unstable) and low-frequency (relatively stable) dimensions.

 Dimensions before this are considered high-frequency (short wavelength) parts, which are prone to aliasing in long sequences; while dimensions after this belong to low-frequency (long wavelength) parts, which are more stable for long-distance information.
+Since high-frequency dimensions correspond to shorter wavelengths, phase repetition begins to appear even during the training phase, making them most susceptible to positional aliasing in long-context scenarios; in contrast, low-frequency dimensions are more stable for long-range information.
+The design of YaRN is based on this observation, applying stronger correction to high-frequency dimensions while preserving the original structure of low-frequency dimensions as much as possible.

 **Step 2: Calculate Interpolation Weights for Different Dimensions**